Gold Laurel Coins

 The Laurel was an English Pound coin (20 Shillings) produced during the reign of King James I, making Quarter Laurels worth 5 Shillings in old money.
 The coins were produced between 1619-1625 and the successor to the Sovereign and the Unite, before the Sovereign returned to replace the Laurel.

 'Laurel' refers to the wreath crown that the King is pictured wearing; a common symbol of nobility.

-Below are our range of coins.
+Below are our range of gold Laurel coins with free, fully insured delivery.
 For more information please call 0121 634 8060 or email email@example.com.